selimnairb/EcohydroLib/README.txt

 Introduction
 ------------
-EcohydrologyWorkflowLib provides a series of Python scripts for performing ecohydrology data preparation workflows.
-Workflow sub-components are orchestrated via a metadata persistence store provided by the EcohydroLib.metadata package.
+EcohydroLib provides a series of Python scripts for performing ecohydrology data preparation workflows.
+Workflow sub-components are orchestrated via a metadata persistence store provided by the ecohydrolib.metadata package.
 These scripts are built on top of a series of task-oriented APIs defined in the Python package EcohydroLib.
 The workflow scripts provide information needed to run a ecohydrology models, information such as: